Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Detect the likely first and last name structure of up to 100 full names.*
+*Infer the likely country of residence of up to 100 full names or last names*

 > Body parameter